Supported data sources and file types

 - Southeast Asia

 - West Central US

 The following file types are supported for scanning, for schema extraction, and classification where applicable:

 - Structured file formats supported by extension: AVRO, ORC, PARQUET, CSV, JSON, PSV, SSV, TSV, TXT, XML, GZIP

-- Microsoft Purview scanner only supports schema extraction for the structured file types listed above.
+- The Microsoft Purview Data Map scanner only supports schema extraction for the structured file types listed above.

-- For AVRO, ORC, and PARQUET file types, Microsoft Purview scanner does not support schema extraction for files that contain complex data types (for example, MAP, LIST, STRUCT).
+- For AVRO, ORC, and PARQUET file types, the scanner does not support schema extraction for files that contain complex data types (for example, MAP, LIST, STRUCT).

-- Microsoft Purview scanner supports scanning snappy compressed PARQUET types for schema extraction and classification.
+- The scanner supports scanning snappy compressed PARQUET types for schema extraction and classification.

 - For GZIP file types, the GZIP must be mapped to a single csv file within.
 Gzip files are subject to System and Custom Classification rules.
 We currently don't support scanning a gzip file mapped to multiple files within, or any file type other than csv.